HuangLingxiaoCN/Get-post-movies/README.md

-# This is a web application which can perform GET and POST http requests
+# This is a web application which can perform
+# GET and POST http requests for movies
 ## How to use it?
 1. Copy the repository to your local machine
 2. Unzip it and open the terminal inside the unzipped folder